gardener/documentation/website/documentation/050-tutorials/content/howto/insecure-configuration/_index.md

 as well as two special problems with upstream Kubernetes and its Control-Plane-as-a-Service architecture.

-## Major Findings until now
+## Major Findings
 From this experience, we’d like to share a few examples of security issues that could happen on a Kubernetes installation and how to fix them.

+Alban Crequy [Kinvolk](https://kinvolk.io/) and Dirk Marwinski ([SAP SE](https://www.sap.com)) gave a presentation entitled [Hardening Multi-Cloud Kubernetes Clusters as a Service](https://kccncchina2018english.sched.com/event/H2Hd/hardening-multi-cloud-kubernetes-clusters-as-a-service-dirk-marwinski-sap-se-alban-crequy-kinvolk-gmbh) at KubeCon 2018 in Shanghai presenting some of the findings.

-Here is a summary of our findings:
+Here is a summary of the findings:
 -   Privilege escalation due to insecure configuration of the Kubernetes API server
     -   Root cause: Same certificate authority (CA) is used for both the